Isabel Nicholas: Career

+Rawsthorne was at the heart of the Paris avant-garde and became involved with Alberto Giacometti.
+They shared many intellectual enthusiasms and a commitment to a modern form of representational painting.
+Her characteristically astonished gaze and defiant stance can be seen in the new kind of etiolated figure that Giacometti developed over the next decade.

+During the Italian Campaign, she edited the magazine Il Mondo Libero.

-During the 1940s Rawsthorne adapted animal, archaic and pre-historic imagery into motifs of birth, sexuality and death.
+During the 1940s, Rawsthorne adapted animal, archaic and pre-historic imagery into motifs of birth, sexuality and death.
 She did not share the fashionable interest in the formal properties of Oceanic or Archaic art.
 Instead, she investigated the uncanny 'presence' achieved by ancient figures, especially Egyptian sculpture.
 She also studied this quality in Early Renaissance paintings, and in the evidence of the body itself, X-rays, skeletons, figures and animals she found in the countryside or drew in London Zoo.

+From 1949, she and Bacon showcased their figurative brand of modern art at the Hanover Gallery, and she exhibited in group shows organised by the ICA and the British Council.
+She began a career as a designer for the Royal Ballet and the opera at Covent Garden and Sadler's Wells.

-In the 1950s and '60s her explorations of the embattled origins of art and life were adapted into designs for the ballet and opera, such as a Minoan Tiresias created for the ballet of the same name premiered in 1951 at Covent Garden, the last work of her husband Constant Lambert.
+In the 1950s and '60s, her explorations of the embattled origins of art and life were adapted into designs for the ballet and opera, such as a Minoan Tiresias created for the ballet.
+An opera of the same name premiered in 1951 at Covent Garden, featuring the last work of her husband Constant Lambert.
 She continued her studies of the body, in motion this time, in the practice rooms of the Royal Ballet.
+Over the next twenty years, she painted images of Fonteyn, Rudolph Nureyev, Antoinette Sibley and other dancers which developed a vivacious new language of movement.

+From the 1950s onwards, she developed a series of paintings based on the Essex countryside.
+Existential rather than pastoral, they responded to environmentalist publications such as Rachel Carson's Silent Spring.

-Over the next twenty years she painted images of Fonteyn, Rudolph Nureyev, Antoinette Sibley and other dancers which developed a vivacious new language of movement.
-In 1961 she worked from the figure and landscape in Nigeria shortly after its Independence, at the Zaria Art School with the artist Clifford Frith (grandson of William Powell Frith).
+In 1961, she worked from the figure and landscape in Nigeria shortly after its Independence, at the Zaria Art School with the artist Clifford Frith (grandson of William Powell Frith).